While cold medications don’t necessarily make a cold go away more quickly, they can ease some of the discomfort until it clears.

-There are numerous over-the-counter cold remedies that contain multiple medications to tackle the various symptoms that one might have.
+There are numerous over-the-counter cold remedies that contain multiple medications to tackle the various symptoms you might have.
 Many of them will contain acetaminophen or ibuprofen to help relieve pain and inflammation, a decongestant to help with nasal stuffiness, and a cough remedy.
-As always, you would want to choose the medication based on the symptoms you are experiencing.
+As always, you want to choose the medication based on the symptoms you’re experiencing.

-As always, good, old-fashioned recommendations of plenty of rest and plenty of fluids are always a safe bet as well.
+Another option for nasal congestion is to use nasal sprays which do not affect blood pressure.
+Good, old-fashioned recommendations to rest and drink plenty of fluids are always a safe bet as well.